aws-amplify/docs/docs/lib/datastore/fragments/ios/getting-started/30_platformIntegration.md

 The `Amplify/Tools` pod provides an integration layer between the Amplify CLI headless mode (i.e. no AWS credentials needed) and Xcode.
-It integrates into the build process of the IDE to provide a seamsless experience.
+It integrates into the build process of the IDE to provide a seamless experience.

 First add the pod to your `Podfile`.